-3681 Mechanical Engineering - Combined Course
+3681 Mechanical Engineering - Combined Course Bachelor of Engineering/Bachelor of Science BE BSc

 The combined degree course of five years full-time study enables a student in the School of Mechanical and Industrial Engineering to qualify for the award of the two degrees of Bachelor of Engineering and Bachelor of Science (BE BSc).
 The course enables such combined degree students to major in the areas of computer science, materials science, mathematics, physics or statistics.
 It is administered by the Faculty of Engineering.